Cudderson/tesla-now/README.md

 ## Usage

 - Running this project locally will require a little extra work, as you will need your own assets/keys:
-  - Free API key from http://finnhub.io
+  - A Free API key from http://finnhub.io
   - A Django 'SECRET_KEY'
     - from https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/ :